Sakai’s Traditional Craftsmen — Preserving the Soul of Japanese Knife-Making

 -

-Becoming a traditional craftsman is not a job — it is a lifelong commitment to mastery.
+Becoming a traditional craftsman is not simply a profession — it is a lifelong pursuit.

 -